TC-LIF: A Two-Compartment Spiking Neuron Model for Long-Term Sequential Modelling: Experiments

-To provide more insights into how long-term temporal relationship has been established in TC-LIF neurons, we visualize the error gradients calculated on the S-MNIST dataset.
-To enhance visual clarity, the gradient value $\mathcal{G}^{n}_{t}$ of neuron $n$ at time step $t$ is normalized as $\mathcal{G}^{n}_{t}/\sum^{N}_{i=0}\sum^{T}_{j=0}\mathcal{G}^{i}_{j}$.
 As presented in Figure \ref{fig: grads_prop}, TC-LIF neurons can effectively deliver more gradients to the earlier time steps as compared with LIF and ALIF models.
-This is more evident for the first and second layers (Neuron Index $1-320$).
+This is more evident for the first and second layers (Neuron Index $0-319$).
 These results suggest the exceptional ability of TC-LIF in performing long-term TCA.